brahimdriss/brahim-driss-page/content/publication/example/index.md

 url_dataset: ""
 url_project: ""
 author_notes: []
-publication_short: In EvoApps 2022, Reinforcement Learning in Games at AAAI 2022
+publication_short: In EvoApps 2022 and in Reinforcement Learning in Games at AAAI 2022
 url_source: ""
 url_video: ""
 publication: "In Applications of Evolutionary Computation: 25th European